Is There Such a Thing as a Best Time to Buy a New Car? 3 Points to Consider

 From number plates, car model renewal, and dealership incentives, we show you how to work out when you should buy your new car.

-Should I wait for the plate?
+Should I wait for the new model year?

 Is there a new model coming out?

-Do you want all the latest features and gismos in your new car?
+Do you want all the latest features and gizmos in your new car?
 Then you will want to consider what model car you are buying and when it was released.
 Cars will usually update and renew themselves over a seven-year period, with a semi-upgrade halfway through the cycle:

 • Year 1 – A new car model is introduced